beginning of content

 Key facts

-• Itching and irritation of your vulva (female genitals) or vagina is quite common.
+• Itching and irritation of the vulva (female genitals) or vagina is common.

-• Many things can cause vaginal itching and irritation.
+• Many things can cause vaginal itching and irritation, such as personal hygiene, bodily functions and infections.

-• The treatment of your vaginal itching will depend on its cause.
+• Treatment for vaginal itching depends on its cause.

 What is irritation of the vulva and vagina?